Est. 2026 · Indigenous-Led · Canada

 An ownership engine.

-House of Kanada (HOK) is a nation-building company creating Canada's first AI-powered civic infrastructure platform — designed from the ground up to be 100% Indigenous-owned at every project site.
+House of Kanada Holdings Inc. is a nation-building company creating Canada's first AI-powered civic infrastructure platform — designed from the ground up to be 100% Indigenous-owned at every project site.

 We are building the Kanada NorthStar™ — an AI-powered operating system for Indigenous-led prosperity across Canada.
 One replicable platform.
 Many Nations.
 Permanent wealth.